thesilican/its-not-commando/docs/GettingStarted.md

 To get started, you should first create an instance of the `Client` client.
 A `Client` is the running instance of your discord bot.
 The
 `Client` class actually extends [discord.js Client][discordjsclient], so you can use all the methods from a discord.js `Client`.

-You must initalize the client with your discord bot token, a prefix used by the bot, and your discord user ID.
+You must initialize the client with your discord bot token, a prefix used by the bot, and your discord user ID.

 ```typescript
 import { Client } from "its-not-commando";